markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/05/26/ufo/index.md

 Green and red lights are also used by aeroplanes to let people know where the left (red) and right (green) sides of the plane are, much the same as boats have - red for port and green for starboard.

-Descriptions of “unexplainable” motion are often caused by movement of the person observing the object in the sky, rather than movement of the object itself.
+Descriptions of "unexplainable" motion are often caused by movement of the person observing the object in the sky, rather than movement of the object itself.
 This is especially true when these objects are filmed on a phone - shaky hand-held cameras can add the appearance of very erratic movement.

 Although none of this is proof that people in Hawkes Bay saw clouds and aeroplanes rather than UFOs, on the balance of probabilities it seems like a much more likely explanation.